eudoxia0/eudoxia0.github.io/article/_posts/2023-02-11-building-diy-clozemaster.md

 When dumping the clozes, we write them into multiple CSV files of at most 100 flashcards each.
 These are analogous to units in a language learning course.
 This makes it easier to import them into separate Mochi decks.
-To make the text more natural, and since we lowecased it first, we call `.capitalize()` to uppercase the first character.
+To make the text more natural, and since we lowercased it during the parsing step, we call `.capitalize()` to uppercase the first character of each sentence.
 Nouns like "Canada" or "Christmas" stay lowercased but that's a small inconvenience.

 ```python
 def dump_clozes(clozes: list[Cloze]):